dark-flames/apollo-typst/README.md

 ### Preparation

-- Install `yarn` and execute ``yarn install`.
+- Install `yarn` and execute `yarn install`.
-- Install `zola` following its [document](https://www.getzola.org/documentation/getting-started/installation/) of Zola.
+- Install `zola` following its [document](https://www.getzola.org/documentation/getting-started/installation/).
 - Install `typst-ts-cli` following its [document](https://github.com/Myriad-Dreamin/typst.ts/tree/main?tab=readme-ov-file#concept-precompiler).
 - Configure your site in `config.toml`.
 Full configuration options can be found in the [apollo documentation](https://github.com/not-matthias/apollo/blob/main/content/posts/configuration.md).

 ### Write posts with Typst

-- `appollo-typst` support both single files and workspace:s
+- `appollo-typst` support both single files and workspaces:

   - If a subdirectory of typ contains `main.typ`, it will be treated as a workspace, with `main.typ` serving as the entry point.